corvusdeinanis/cuddlyspaceship/content/meta/blog/McFeely.md

 "Pfft, why aren't you over a kids' TV show host, you're 21!"

-Well... because he wasn't just any TV show host, he was this Presbyterian minister who didn't like what was displayed on kids television shows, so he went out to change that.
+Well… because he wasn't just any TV show host, he was this Presbyterian minister who didn't like what was displayed on kids television shows, so he went out to change that.

 "Umm.
 Isn't shitting on religious conservatives who are offended by innocuous things YOUR THING?
 Basically, your favourite hobby?"
 a) That isn't my favourite hobby, that's my second favourite one.